leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Program Synthesis with Large Language Models
 - Show Your Work: Scratchpads for Intermediate Computation with Language Models
 - A Systematic Evaluation of Large Language Models of Code
+- InCoder: A Generative Model for Code Infilling and Synthesis